johschmitz/blender-driving-scenario-creator/README.md

 ## How to use

+Before using the add-on some preliminary settings are recommended.

+### Recommended Blender settings

-When you are in the Blender "Layout" workspace, press <kbd>N</kbd> or click the little arrow next to the navigation gizmo to toggle the sidebar.
-Click
+When you are in the Blender <kbd>Layout</kbd> workspace (see the tabs at the top), press
+<kbd>N</kbd> or click the little left arrow next to the navigation gizmo to
+toggle the sidebar.
+Click <kbd>View</kbd>, set `Clip Start` to 1 m and `Clip End` to 10000 m to avoid some 3D viewport clipping issues since the Blender default setting is targeted more towards smaller models.
+Click the
+<kbd>Shading</kbd> dropdown button (the little down arrow in the top right
+corner of the 3D viewport) and select `Texture` to be able to directly see the road sign textures.

+It is also very useful to make yourself familiar with the most important shortcuts to navigate with the camera in the 3D viewport.
+The most important ones are <kbd>Shift</kbd> + <kbd>Middlemouse</kbd> to pan and <kbd>Alt</kbd> +
+<kbd>Middlemouse</kbd> to move the pivot point.
+The pivot point will
+automatically be placed on the surface of an object when it is under the mouse pointer which is extremely useful.
+The view can be rotated by holding
+<kbd>Middlemouse</kbd>.
+Additionally, the `View` Pie Menu is very useful to see
+the scene from different fixed angles.
+It can be opened with the <kbd>\`</kbd>
+(backtick) button on the US keyboard layout, alternatively use the Numpad shortcuts or go to `Edit -> Preferences -> Input -> Emulate Numpad` and use the
+<kbd>1</kbd>-<kbd>9</kbd> keys.
+Hint for German keyboard layouts: go to `Edit ->
+Preferences -> Keymap -> 3D View -> 3D View (Global) -> View` and add the
+<kbd>Ctrl</kbd> modifier key to the shortcut.
+Then it will work with the
+<kbd>^</kbd> key which is in the same location as the <kbd>\`</kbd> key in the
+US keyboard layout (above the <kbd>Tab</kbd> key).

+### Using the actual add-on

-<kbd>Driving Scenario Creator</kbd> in the sidebar.
-From here you can create
-roads and vehicles using the mouse by clicking the buttons in the "Driving Scenario Creator" menu.
-Roads, vehicles and trajectories can be placed with the mouse.
+Click <kbd>Driving Scenario Creator</kbd> in the sidebar.
+From here you can create roads and vehicles using the mouse by clicking the buttons in the "Driving Scenario Creator" menu.
+Roads, signs, vehicles and trajectories can be placed with the mouse.
 Junction connecting roads can be build using the mouse similar to normal roads after first building a junction area.
 The cursor will snap to the lanes of the incoming roads in this case.
 Note, that in Blender it is possible to quickly left click multiple times in order to select objects which are located on top of each other.
 This helps with selecting and deleting junction connecting roads.
-Grid snapping can be activated by holding <kbd>Ctrl</kbd>.
-Additional geometry sections can be added by holding <kbd>Shift</kbd> and clicking.
-Start heading of a road can be adjusted by holding <kbd>Alt</kbd> and moving the mouse pointer.
+Grid snapping can be activated by holding
+<kbd>Ctrl</kbd>.
+Additional geometry sections can be added by holding
+<kbd>Shift</kbd> and clicking.
+Start heading of a road can be adjusted by
-For the clothoid geometry using the Hermite solver the end heading can be adjusted by holding <kbd>Shift</kbd> and moving the mouse wheel.
-Road elevation can be changed by holding <kbd>E</kbd>(3D view) or <kbd>S</kbd>(sideview) keys and moving the mouse.
-See a summary of the keyboard shortcuts in the table below.
+holding <kbd>Alt</kbd> and moving the mouse pointer.
+For the clothoid geometry using the Hermite solver the end heading can be adjusted by holding
+<kbd>Shift</kbd> and moving the mouse wheel.
+Road elevation can be changed by
+holding <kbd>E</kbd>(3D view) or <kbd>S</kbd>(sideview) keys and moving the mouse.
+After placing roads, road signs can be attached to them and placed at the side.
+Finally, vehicles can be placed and a trajectory can be assigned to them.

 | Keyboard Shortcut                                     | Function                             |
 | ----------------------------------------------------- | ------------------------------------ |